-I am married to an American Anthropologist and we live in a comfy little house in a little town in Maryland.
+I am married to an American Anthropologist and we live in a comfy little house in a little town in Maryland and recently we have moved to Bellingham, WA.
 We have been married for 22 years and have beautiful 6 years-old twin daughters.
 When the girls were born in 2006, I ended my career in nursing and decided to stay home with my kids.
 I'm lucky to be able to care for my twins full time at home and work on my website.

 My fondness of knitting began way back when I was a young girl living in Thailand.
 (Did I say...Thailand.
 Who wear knitted sweater in Thailand?)
 I didn't learn to knit just yet then.
 I saw my classmate in high-school working on scarf, a blue scarf which looked like a bow when she put it around her neck.
 I

 loved the clicking sounds of metal needles and the way the knitting

 stitches embraced one another.
 Most of all, I love the idea of making

 something useful and beautiful out of sticks and twine.
 It was